AstroAhad99/ASTROAHAD99/4_VS_Code/shortcuts.md

 ### Run Commands
-Enter > in the commad palette
+Enter > in the command palette

 Helps to run any vs command